lampajr/hyperfoil.github.io/quickstart/quickstart8.md

 {% include codesample.html src='distribution/src/main/java/io/hyperfoil/example/DivideStep.java' slice='106:147' %}

-The whole class [can be inspected here](http://github.com/Hyperfoil/Hyperfoil/blob/master/distribution/src/main/java/io/hyperfoil/example/DivideStep.java) and it is already included in the `extensions` directory.
-You can try running `bin/standalone.sh`, upload and run [examples/divide.hf.yaml](https://github.com/Hyperfoil/Hyperfoil//blob/master/distribution/src/main/resources/examples/divide.hf.yaml).
+The whole class {% include ghlink.md text='can be inspected here' src='distribution/src/main/java/io/hyperfoil/example/DivideStep.java' %} and it is already included in the `extensions` directory.
+You can try running `bin/standalone.sh`, upload and run {% include example_link.md src='divide.hf.yaml' %}.
 You should see about 5 log messages in the server log.

 {% include codesample.html src='distribution/src/main/resources/examples/two-agents.hf.yaml' %}